ebenryanmallory/backdrop/README.md

 ## Features

-- Seamless integration with Shopify stores
 - Simple and intuitive user interface
-- Utilizes an API for accurate background removal
+- Utilizes an API for background removal
-- Enhances product images for a more professional appearance
+- Professional quality background removal and image compression for product photography

 ## Installation